-Leadership: Good
+Leadership: Adequate

-Staff fully understand their roles and responsibilities and work together well as a team, sharing values, aims and objectives.
-The leaders involve all staff in planning, which ensures the best use of their expertise.
-The leaders are actively involved giving clear directions and a sense of purpose to the work of the cylch.
-There is a positive ethos and a commitment to provide the best possible experiences for the children.
+Staff have a better understanding of their roles and responsibilities recently and work together well as a team, sharing values, aims and objectives.
+The leaders involve all staff in planning and this ensures the best use of their expertise.
+The leaders are actively involved, giving clear directions and accepting advice from outside agencies in order to improve.

+The cylch has made important improvements through the local authority's support over the last year.
+There is a positive ethos and a commitment to provide the best possible experiences for all children.

-The leaders and all staff are focused well on children's needs and the cylch successfully achieves this aim in practice.
-Staff have received relevant and appropriate training, which impacts well on the quality of provision.
+The leadership and all staff are focused well on the children's needs and the cylch successfully achieves this aim in practice.
+The staff receive relevant and appropriate training and this impacts well on the quality of provision.

 Effective links with the parents and carers are in place.
 They are kept well informed of their children's achievements and progress and this helps them to support their children's learning.